FEBektas/Selenium_Introduction_Practice/README.md

 **04/10/2024 -> selenium_basics.py** - contains several basic sytanx usage and automated scripts.
 - Finding the HTML element by their specific selector.
 - Search the intended content for the specific site on multiple browsers.

+**14/10/2024 -> navigating_through_pages.py** - contains basic sytanx usage and automated scripts.
+- Finding the HTML element by their specific selector.
+- Search the "pycon" text in the python.org website.

 # **Contributing:**
 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.